-In case you're wondering why we are concerned about the relationship between food and community, you may find the article linked below instructive.
+In case you are wondering why we are concerned about the relationship between food and community, you may find the article linked below instructive.
 The authors connect the dots between industrial farming and both economic and physical health.

 We at GOE would like to suggest there is a better way.

-Now that we have you happy and excited to know more, consider clicking the following link.
+Now that we have you happy and excited to know more, consider clicking here.

 - Farm in Container Fits Urban Spaces